splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/windows-config.rst

 .. meta::
       :description: Optional configurations for the Splunk Distribution of OpenTelemetry Collector for Windows.

 The Collector comes with a default configuration.
-To learn more, see :ref:`otel-windows-config`.
+To learn more, see :ref:`windows-config-ootb`.

 Configuration variables
 ==========================================